wpendl99/.github/profile/webServices/uiTesting/uiTesting.md

 📖 **Suggested reading**: [Playwright and VS Code](https://playwright.dev/docs/getting-started-VSCode)

 No one understands the difficulty of testing applications in a browser better than the companies that build web browsers.
-They have to test every possible use of HTML, CSS, and JavaScript that they can thing of.
-There is no way that manual testing is going to work and so early on they started putting hooks into their applications that allowed them to be driven from automated external processes.
+They have to test every possible use of HTML, CSS, and JavaScript that a user could think of.
+There is no way that manual testing is going to work and so early on they started putting hooks into their browsers that allowed them to be driven from automated external processes.
 [Selenium](https://www.selenium.dev/) was introduced in 2004 as the first popular tool to automate the browser.
 However, Selenium is generally considered to be flaky and slow.
 Flakiness means that a test fails in unpredictably, unreproducible, ways.
 When you need thousands of tests to pass before you can deploy a new feature, even a little flakiness becomes a big problem.
 If those tests take hours to run then you have an even bigger problem.

 The market now has lots of alternatives when considering which automated browser framework to use.
-State of JS includes statistics on how these frameworks are being used.
+State of JS includes statistics on how popular these frameworks are.
 With frameworks coming and going all of the time, one telling statistic is the frameworks ability to retain users.

 ![State of JS testing](javascriptStateOfJsTesting.jpg)